need-to-excel/ReadMe-Assignment/ReadMe2.md

 * [Questions](#questions)

 ## Description
-it is about generating readme file
+To generate Readme file
 ## Installation
-123
+Running in Terminal
 ## Usage
-ihg
+To note the aplication instructions
 ## Licence
-Apache
+MIT
 ## Contributing
-hgf
+Completed by Rustam A
 ## Tests
-kgjk
+Tested via Terminal
 ## Questions
 https://github.com/need-to-excel
-You can reach out to me at rush@yahoo.com
+You can reach out to me at rustam@yahoo.com